rborden-appsec/yawast/docs/installation.md

 ### Installing

-The simplest method on most platforms is to install is to use the Pip installer (for Windows, see below):
+The simplest installation method on most platforms is to use the Pip installer (for Windows, see below):

 `pip3 install yawast`